BluBracket/database-risk-scanner/README.md

 # Database Risk Scanner

-This tool demonstrates to analyze stream of data using BluBracket CLI as local gRPC server.
+This tool demonstrates to analyze textual data stored in a postgres database using BluBracket CLI as local gRPC server.
-For example: Stream text data stored in database column with a database query using your favorite db query tool or custom script and scan it for any security risks.

-This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting, combined with open-source `stream-scanner` client code written in golang to interact with CLI and a python script to query the database.
+This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting, combined with open-source `scan-db` client code written in golang.

 This tool runs entirely locally.
 Installation is almost as easy as cloning the repo, and you should have a working POC in minutes.